 Cow's Milk

 One of the most common food allergens and food sensitivities is dairy.
-In addition to that, lactose intolerance affects around 65% of the population.
-This means 65% of people do not make an enzyme needed to break down the milk sugar and therefore have many symptoms like gas, diarrhea and bloating when they consume dairy.
+In addition, lactose intolerance affects around 65% of the population.
+This means 65% of people do not make an enzyme needed to break down the milk sugar and therefore have many symptoms like gas, diarrhea, and bloating when they consume dairy.

 Even though dairy is a great source of bone-building nutrients like vitamin D and calcium it has a downside.
-Dairy can be inflammatory ( inflammation is at the root of rosacea), causing redness and swelling, making rosacea worse.
-Fermented dairy such as yogurt and kefir as you just learned is a source of histamine.
+Dairy can be inflammatory (inflammation is at the root of rosacea), causing redness and swelling, making rosacea worse.
+Fermented dairy such as yogurt and kefir, as you just learned, is also a source of histamine.

 What about goat and sheep dairy?

-This is a better option if you are sensitive to cow dairy.
+These forms of dairy are better options if you are sensitive to cow dairy.
 Sheep and goat dairy have less A1 casein protein and an abundance of A2 casein.
 Why does that matter?
 This matters because A1 is far more irritating and allergy provoking than A2.
 I've written more about this here: Cow vs Goat and Sheep Milk, Which is Better?

 Gluten